EngineHub/WorldEditDocs/source/usage/general/patterns.rst

 Prefixing any block type with an asterisk (``*``) will randomly choose between all states for that block for each position.

-.. topic:: Example:: Random State Pattern
+.. topic:: Example: Random State Pattern

     Setting oak logs facing in random directions::